SamSievertsen/Intro_Workshop/README.md

 If the commands are successful, our lab's GitHub introductory repo will be downloaded to your desktop, signifying your GitHub account is successfully connected to your local machine.

-## Configuring permanent read/write/execute access tokens for your local machine
+## Authenticating with the Command line

+This step is to gain read/write/execute access for your local machine to asess repositories on GitHub.
+There are two ways, HTTPs and SSH, and both have a different way of authenticating.

+### [HTTPs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#https) - Authenticate with a personal access token.

 - In the upper-right corner of your GitHub account in the browser, click your profile photo, then click *Settings*.